Please read carefully

 Sharing the Peace - Our normal sharing of the peace is suspended until further notice.
 Some services may include a contactless version of the peace.

 Sung Worship - Unfortunately, the playing of certain instruments is not currently recommended.
 We may play recorded music during services, you are welcome to clap along.
-We are moving towards singing in church from September.
+We are singing in church from September.
 The PERFORM research suggests that volume is the key to potential COVID spread, so music group will be miked up and no seating will be allowed close by.
 We will ask the congregation to maintain their mask wearing and to sing at normal conversation volume.

 Collections - A plate will be available to leave donations in as you leave the church.
 Alternatively, ask a member of the worship team to donate using contactless card payment, or donate online.